 Here are some must-read/watch/listen for, well, everyone.
 There are loads more of excellent content out there.
 If you have something you have found motivating or informative, please leave it in a comment!

 Plastic Free Life by Beth Terry.
 Beth came across a picture of one of the many dead baby albatross that had been unwittingly killed by its parents feeding it bits of plastic they found in the ocean.
 This book tells her journey of how she quit plastic.
 It is also a one-stop book for everything you want to know about plastic, how it affects our health, the effect it is having on our earth, what viable alternatives there are, and practical tips on reducing your plastic.
-If you one read 1 book on this subject, it should be this one.
+If you can only read 1 book on this subject, it should be this one.
 It’s at the Chattanooga library as a physical book and as an ebook on Hoopla.

 Zero Waste Home: The ultimate guide to simplifying your life by Bea Johnson.
 Ready to learn more about zero-waste living?
 This is your book.
 Bea is a busy mom and business owner, but still lives a zero-waste lifestyle.
 Her book gives lots of practical tips on going zero-waste (or even on reducing your waste).
 The library has a physical book.
 Hoopla has both a ebook and an e-audio book.
-I love listening to books while I do other stuff around the house!

 The Life Changing Magic of Tidying up by Mari Kondo.
 This is the book that started our journey.
 In 2017, our family “Konmaried” our whole house.
 The freedom that this brought to our lives is what gave us the time and energy to start learning about things like a zero-waste lifestyle.
 I don’t think we could live the way we do without first having simplified our lives to focus on only what brings us joy.